AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   <br>
   Figure 5: Illustration of the complete crowd detection pipeline.
 </p>
-As shown in the figure Fig. 5, the edge detection step is shared between classification and localization.
+As shown in the figure Fig. 5, the edge detection step is shared between the 2 separate branches of classification and  localization.
+At the end the result
 ### Crowd classification
 In order to perform crowd classification, I have built my classification on fractal dimension.
 ### Crowd localization